evnik/XcodeRN/Xcode12Beta4.md

       }
     }
     ```

-*   Swift 5.3 introduces `#filePath`, a special literal which produces the path to the current source file.

-    In Swift 5.3, `#filePath` and `#file` have identical behavior.
-However, a future version of Swift will change `#file` to produce a shorter, privacy-preserving string that is better suited to production binaries; for tests and other code which need a full path to the source file, `#filePath` will continue to produce one. ([SE-0274](https://github.com/apple/swift-evolution/blob/master/proposals/0274-magic-file.md), 58586626)

-    This release stages in `#filePath` early to ease the future transition when `#file`’s behavior changes.
-Once `#file`‘s behavior changes, you’ll need to examine any uses in your projects – particularly in their tests – to see if they should use `#filePath` instead.
-However, `#file`‘s default behavior won’t change in Swift 5.3, so you don’t need to do that work yet.
-If you would like to update your project early, you can enable the `#file` behavior change in Swift 5.3 by adding `-enable-experimental-concise-pound-file` to your Xcode project’s OTHER_SWIFT_FLAGS build setting.

 *   A property with an attached property wrapper can now rely on type inference to infer the wrapped value type when using default initialization without empty parentheses on the wrapper attribute.
 For example:
     ```swift